Santo Tomas, La Union: Philippine Revolution

 The Philippine Revolution in La Union began on May 22, 1898, with a small uprising in Santo Tomas.
-A single shot from a small revolver (“una revolver pequeña”) ended the life of the much-hated Augustinian friar, Mariano Garcia, marking the end of Spanish rule in the province.
+A single shot from a small revolver killed the much-hated Augustinian friar, Mariano Garcia, marking the end of Spanish rule in the province.
 Enraged revolutionaries stormed the convent, seized the priest, chained him, and beheaded him.
-This act sparked a series of massacres (“hecatombes”) throughout the province.
+This act sparked a series of massacres (hecatombes) throughout the province.

 Through the years, the residents of Santo Tomas actively participated in the fight for independence against Spanish colonial rule across La Union.
-Under the leadership of General Manuel Tinio y Bondoc, a close ally of the Philippine president Emilio Aguinaldo, the locals engaged in significant resistance efforts in Northern Luzon.
+Under the leadership of General Manuel Tinio, a close ally of the Philippine president Emilio Aguinaldo, the locals engaged in significant resistance efforts in Northern Luzon.

 By August 18, 1898, La Union had achieved final victory, marking the definitive collapse of Spanish resistance in the region.
 This victory brought the revolutionaries closer to their ultimate goal of freedom from Spanish colonial rule.